 The seed relies on the sun to warm the seed and not the ground for it to germinate.
 Its design as a flat seed will keep it naturally on the surface and its large seed coat acts as a solar collector.

 Yellow Rattle, and mixtures with it in, must be sown before December of the year of harvest.
+(However into grass that has been strimmed to the soil this can be extended up to early March).
 Broadcast the seed into recently mown (or sowed) grass.
 Divide the plot and packet into equal areas and quantities.
 To ensure even distribution sow each sub plot separately, avoiding windy days when the seed can be blown off course.
 Do not cover the seeds.
 Scarify and roll and graze the regrowth with sheep or cattle.
 The animals or machinery will remove the grass and help to tread the seeds into the ground.
 Ideally grass should be short in January, and every January it may need mowing again.
 If only a small area is to be sown on a large field, choose a line across the field as the seed will tend to spread in following years.

 - Because they cannot find a host grass

 - Dry weather

 It is advisable to keep stock off these fields from February till August.
 Allow the Yellow Rattle flowers to ripen and the seeds to blow out.
 Some of the seeds will be held in a pod, so it is advisable to thrash these out before cutting, especially if you are using a mower with a collector.

 Cutting: In any event leave cutting as long as possible.
 September or October is ideal.
 Yellow Rattle stops grass growing between May and July.
 Leaving the cutting later can be more difficult, but the results will be rewarding.

 Beware - This is an annual and it will die out in a year if the plants are not allowed to set seed or the grass is too long at the beginning of the year.